 Matthew Havniear, Executive Director

-Matthew holds a Master of Business Administration with a concentration in Information Analysis and Decision-Making, complemented by a Bachelor of Science in Innovation and Leadership with a minor in Communication.
-As a U.S. Marine Corps Veteran and Qualified Mental Health Associate, he brings an adaptive, community-centered leadership approach to every initiative.
+Matthew holds a Master of Business Administration with a concentration in Information Analysis and Decision-Making, and a Bachelor of Science in Innovation and Leadership with a minor in Communication, from Southern Oregon University, and is certified in Project Management through the University of Oregon.

 Tessa Elbettar, Director of Operations & Engagement